LayerZero-Labs/lif3-endpoint/README.md

 ## Deployment:

-Create a .env file and set to your deployers wallet:
+Create a .env file and set these to your deployer's wallet:
 ```
 MNEMONIC=
 PRIVATE_KEY=